Reimagining Wedding Posing: Presence vs Performance

 -Rather than doing 30-60 minutes of couples photos, sneak away throughout the day for 5-10 minutes at a time!
 This will 1.
 Give you a variety of photos and 2.
 Give the two of you intimate time to be together… just the two of you.

--If you have a lot planned that required you to have a schedule, put some breathing room into the flow of your day.
+-If you have a lot planned that requires you to have a schedule, put some breathing room into the flow of your day.
 This helps take pressure off of needing to hurry through moments and times that you’re doing posed photos.

 -Movement helps create the magic!
 Walk hand in hand, dance and sway, and lovingly caress.
 You don’t need to always be stock still for posed photos.